 We explored a broad range of possibilities for the visual expression of the brand, and shared our favorites with Kids In Crisis.
 Once we aligned on the right choice, we went to work creating the full visual identity system.
 We are looking at color, typography and the way they communicate with their supporters.
 We look at how the identity needs to live, both digitally and in print.
 We are creating a living system, something that will serve Kids In Crisis for a long time, and won’t get stale.

 The entire studio is having fun collaborating and contributing their expertise.
 We’re looking forward to the big reveal!

-The old website was not working for KIC: it didn’t support their mission, fundraising needs or even operations.
+The old website was not working for KIC: it didn’t support their mission, fundraising needs, or even their operations.
 In fact, before we could finish our assessment, the site failed.

-Kids In Crisis was seeking to broaden its message and expand it’s reach to children, families and communities.
+Kids In Crisis (KIC) was seeking to broaden its message and expand its reach to children, families and communities.
 Top of mind goals were to increase awareness, easier accessibility and share knowledge of the critical resources and services they provide.

 Building on our learnings and research, we realized the strategy was in plain sight and developed a new brand platform: